unovue/radix-vue/docs/content/components/switch.md

 ---

-outline: deep
-metaTitle: Switch
+title: Switch
-metaDescription: A control that allows the user to toggle between checked and not checked.
+description: A control that allows the user to toggle between checked and not checked.
 name: switch
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/switch
 ---